notem/pyptlib3/sphinx/API.rst

 .. code-block::
    python

-   pyptlib.client.reportFailure('rot26', 'Could not bind to 127.0.0.1:666 (Operation not permitted)')
+   client.reportMethodError('rot26', 'Could not bind to 127.0.0.1:666 (Operation not permitted)')

 Server case (skip if you are a client):
 """"""""""""""""""""""""""""""""""""""""""""

+Everytime a transport is successfully launched, the application calls :func:`server.reportMethodSuccess
+<pyptlib.server.ServerTransportPlugin.reportMethodSuccess>` with the
-Everytime a transport is successfully launched, the application calls :func:`pyptlib.server.reportSuccess` with the name of the transport that was launched, and the address where it is listening for connections.
+name of the transport that was launched, and the address where it is listening for connections.

 For example, if *rot13* was launched successfully and waits for connections in '127.0.0.1:42042', the appropriate call would be: